Eventador/eventador.github.io/_documentation/getting_started_guide.md

 - Click create.
 A pipeline is now created and can be seen under the [Pipelines](http://console.eventador.io/pipelines) tab.

 ## Publishing Data to the Eventador Pipeline

-# Creating a schema

-A schema must be defined once for each pipeline.
-On creation, the schema is registered with the Eventador Schema Registry service.
-Data is then validated against this schema as it's produced into the Eventador pipeline.
-To create a schema:

 ```
 curl -X POST -H "Content-Type: application/vnd.kafka.avro.v1+json" \